Apicurio/apicurio-registry/README.md

 This will start up the registry with the persistence managed by the external kafka cluster.

 ## Docker containers
-Every time a commit is pushed to `master` an updated set of docker images are built and pushed to Docker Hub.
+Every time a commit is pushed to `main` an updated set of docker images are built and pushed to Docker Hub.
 There are several docker images to choose from, one for each storage option.
 The images include:

 * [apicurio-registry-mem](https://hub.docker.com/r/apicurio/apicurio-registry-mem)